nicklockwood/iRate/README.txt

 - (void)promptIfNetworkAvailable;

 This method will check if the app store is available, and if it is, it will display the rating prompt to the user.
-The iRateShouldShouldPromptForRating will be called before the alert is shown, so you can intercept it.
+The iRateShouldPromptForRating delegate method will be called before the alert is shown, so you can intercept it.

 - (void)openRatingsPageInAppStore;